-People love hill stations.
-Especially the people living in equatorial regions, where the sun is blazing down on them, do love to take a trip to the beautiful hill stations and spend a couple of days there.
-The perpetual cold climate is what attracts everyone to the hill stations.
-But what is the reason behind the relatively colder climate in hill stations even while the plains are scorching in the summer heat?
+A lot of people love hill stations.
+Mainly those people living in equatorial regions, where the sun’s heat is far greater compared to areas near the poles, enjoy going on a trip to the beautiful hill stations and spend a couple of days there.
+The main reason behind this is that the cold climate in hill stations attracts many people living in the equatorial regions.
+That is why,in tropical countries, hill stations are good places to spend a vacation and escape the scorching heat of the sun.
+We might come to think what is the reason behind the relatively colder climate in hill stations despite the plains are scorching in the summer heat?

-There are a number of factors that affect the distribution of climate around the world; altitude, winds, proximity of sea, the rotation of earth and so on.
-The parameter that affects the atmospheric temperature the most is the altitude of the place.
+There are several factors that affect the distribution of climate around the globe; winds, altitude, the proximity of the sea, the rotation of the earth, and so on.
+Among these parameters that affect atmospheric temperature, the altitude of the place is the most important.

-The temperature is closely related to pressure.
-The first thing you would need to know is that the atmospheric pressure is very low in higher altitudes.
-This is due to somewhat the absence or the lower amount of air there.
-The air is actually a combination of various gases such as Oxygen and Nitrogen and water vapor.
-It has weight, and the atmospheric pressure at a place is simply the force that the air particles exert on that particular place.
-The gravitational pull of Earth forces the air constituents to be as close to the planet surface as possible.
-And owing to this, the higher places have a lot less amount of air than the sea level; that is, the density of air is less in higher altitudes.
-Less density means less amount of gas per unit volume.
-Since temperature is the average energy of the particles per unit volume, it will be lower in higher regions.
+The relation between temperature and pressure is apparent.
+For starters, the first thing you should know is that the atmospheric pressure depends on the altitude of a place; the higher the altitude, means low atmospheric pressure.
+This variation of atmospheric pressure is due to the absence or lower amount of air in higher places.
+The air is a combination of various gases, including Oxygen and Nitrogen and water vapor.
+Since air has weight, the atmospheric pressure of a place refers to the force exerted by air particles at a particular place.
+However, because of the planet’s gravitational pull, the air particles are forced to stay close to the earth’s surface as possible.
+With this said, highly elevated places tend to have much less amount of air than the sea level.
+The density of air is lesser at higher altitudes, which is why people need proper equipment if they wish to travel extremely high places.
+Have a low-density means that the amount of gas per unit volume is less.
+Since temperature shows the average energy of the particles per unit volume, it would be unsurprisingly lower in high places.